GUIDE 2024

 In 2021, the national unemployment rate was 5.2 percent.
 The unemployment rate was 8.4 percent for Black Americans and 6.2 percent for Latino Americans and Hispanics.

 The rates were significantly lower for white people, at 4.6 percent, and for Asians, at 4.7 percent.
-Fortunately, all of those unemployment rates are down significantly from the same time in 2020.
+Fortunately, all those unemployment rates have gone down since the same time in 2020.

 Unemployment and Race